-And as you are witnessing the jets landing from the tower, it suddenly hits you…”we just did that!”.
+And as you are witnessing the jets landing from the tower, it suddenly hits you…”We just did that!”

 Upon wrapping up the initial meet and greets is when the real tour started.
-We were given a trip itinerary in which it listed all the stops on the tour we ‘d be making.
+We were given a trip itinerary in which it listed all the stops on the tour we’d be making.

 How the Arresting Cable System Works for Landings

-Remember the SNAP sound as the plan landed?
+Remember the SNAP sound as the plane landed?
 It was this very next room that it was explained how the cable landing system worked that explained this feeling at the bottom of the plane.

 There’s a 4 cable system on the ship that, ideally, every plane should hook onto the third cable in the line creating a perfect grade of A for landing.

-Should you miss the 4th cable, the pilot must immediately plan for take off to try again, or start swimming.
+Should you miss the 4th cable, the pilot must immediately plan for take-off to try again or start swimming.

 But how do the pilots know where to land on the carrier while you are up in the sky?
-The radar system on board the ship has a series of color coded lights that the pilot follows.
+The radar system onboard the ship has a series of color coded lights that the pilot follows.

 “The pilot will see different lights depending on the plane’s angle of approach.
 If the plane is right on target, the pilot will see an amber light, dubbed the “meatball,” in line with a row of green lights.
 If the amber light appears above the green lights, the plane is coming in too high; if the amber light appears below the green lights, the plane is coming in too low.
 If the plane is coming in way too low, the pilot will see red lights.”